denisgomes/psi/README.rst

 on GitHub via GitHub Pages.
 It lives on a branch called *gh-pages* and is viewable at the `project website  <https://denisgomes.github.io/psi>`_.

-To build and upload the website, type the following for the project root
+To build and upload the website, type the following from the project root
 directory:

 .. code:: sh

     $ cd www
-    $ make html     # for testing
+    $ make clean && make html   # for testing
     $ make github               # to publish

 Testing